dbrownidau/constitution/WIP-Constitution.md

 13.2.
 Voting shall be conducted by a show of hands of those present.

 13.3.
-Only regular members and committee members of the Association shall be eligible to vote.
+Only entitled members, alumni members and committee members of the Association shall be eligible to vote.

 13.4.
 Under no circumstances shall right of voting by proxy be permitted.